PaulskPt/M5Cardputer_and_M5Echo_I2C_text_to_morse_code/README.md

 send a command type of message, containing the command you entered, to the M5Echo.
 My experience is that this goes very rapid.
 On the oscillograms one can see that an I2C command type of message only contains 6 bytes.
 Sending this command message packet takes only 13 x 50 = 650 microseconds! (see the oscillograms).

+In version_2 first will be shown a list of available commands.
+After a delay of 5 seconds, the text of Version_1 (above) will be shown.

 After a reset the following text will be shown on the Serial Monitor output of the M5Cardputer: